 Seal Viewing Seasons

 The Año Nuevo Coast Preserve: California Wildlife at its Best!

 The Año Nuevo Coast Natural Preserve at Año Nuevo Point to provide wildlife viewing opportunities and minimize disturbance to the animals in their natural habitat.
-Visitor entry into the this area of the park is restricted year-round.
-Acces is by park issued permit or guided walk.
+Visitor entry into this area of the park is restricted year-round.
+AcceSs is by park issued permit or guided walk.

 Año Nuevo State Park is breathtaking in every season as the elephant seals can be viewed year-round.
 Pups are born between December and February during the “Breeding Season.”
 During the spring and summer months, elephant seals come ashore to shed their fur during the “Molting Season.”
 Each fall, yearling seals “hang out” on the beaches during the “Fall Haul Out Season.”

 Northern elephant seals come ashore during the spring and summer months to shed their outer layer of skin and fur.
 This “molting” process takes from four to six weeks per animal as they rest along the beaches.
 Female and juvenile seals molt from May through June and older males from July through August.

 During the “Molting Season,” the Wildlife Viewing Area within the Natural Preserve is open for self-guided hiking by Visitor Permit only.
 Self-guided walks to view elephant seals are available Thursday through Monday.
 The seal viewing area is closed Tuesday-Wednesday.
 Free permits are required to visit the preserve.
 Obtain your free Visitor Permit daily from the entrance station, between 8:30 am and 3:30 p.m.
 No reservations are required and no Guided Walks are offered.
-Visitors must exit the Natural Preserve by 5 p.m., which is earlier than the general parks closing hour of sunset.
+Visitors must exit the Natural Preserve by 5 p.m., which is earlier than the general park's closing hour of sunset.
 Please plan to arrive early enough to obtain a permit and make the three to four mile hike before 5 p.m.
 Most groups require about two and a half to three hours to make the round-trip hike.